 Fed by the Ko’olau Rainforest in the Ho’olawa Valley, Twin Falls is accessible year-round, but make sure to visit after heavy rain to take in the full beauty of the falls.

 Amidst verdant foliage drops 400 ft tall Waimoku Falls and it is one of Maui’s tallest waterfalls.
 Situated at the head of Ohe’o Gulch, Waimoku Falls cascades down over a sheer lava rock wall straight into a boulder-strewn pool.

 The dramatic vista of the falls, along with its roaring sound, promises a one-of-a-kind experience, making this gigantic waterfall one of Maui’s must-visit attractions.

-The 4-mile round trip Pipiwai Trail hike in Haleakala National Park passes lush greenery, bamboo forest, and banyan trees and is one of the best hikes in Maui, which will afford you the most breathtaking scenery of the falls from a few lookout points.
+The 4-mile round trip Pipiwai Trail hike in Haleakala National Park passes lush greenery, bamboo forest, and banyan trees and is one of the best hikes in Maui, which will offer you the most breathtaking scenery of the falls from a few lookout points.

 Even though the Maui waterfall may not astonish you with its power, its tremendous height and surrounding landscapes will definitely leave you in awe.